MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-manage-assignment-rules-lead-routing.md

 -	[Manage seller attributes](manage-seller-attributes.md)

 ## Review the prerequisites
-Before you start, be sure you've met the following prerequisites:
+Before you start, ensure that the following prerequisites are met:
 -	You have the sequence manager, sales manager, or administrator role.
 More information: [Assign a security role to a user](/power-platform/admin/create-users-assign-online-security-roles#assign-a-security-role-to-a-user).
 -	The sales accelerator has been configured in your organization.
 More information: [Configure the sales accelerator](enable-configure-sales-accelerator.md).
 -	Enable the **Assignment rules for lead routing** feature preview.